-It’s one thing to use the shop vac afterwards for cleanup, but the very best option is to ensure you’re collecting as much dust as you can at the source.
+It’s one thing to use the shop vac afterward for cleanup, but the very best option is to ensure you’re collecting as much dust as you can at the source.

-To do this, you can use a dust collection jig – either of your own making, or check out some of these options here:
+To do this, you can use a dust collection jig – either of your own makings or check out some of these options here:

 The important thing here is that it is not only collecting from the top, but also the bottom as chips/dust fall off the blade underneath the saw bed.

-This option is way more low profile, and uses much smaller hose for extraction.
+This option is way more low profile and uses a much smaller hose for extraction.

 For the price and performance, it’s quite a solid option if you want everything in one kit

 Setting up a filter in the room you’re working in is a definite need, even if you are using one of the vacuum options as discussed above.

 This doesn’t need to be super difficult either, and there are DIY options or out of the box options.